zongruxie4/-/README.md

 We believe in the power of open source and community collaboration.
 Join us in building the future of web automation!

+## 🔒 Security

+If you discover a security vulnerability, please **DO NOT** disclose it publicly through issues, pull requests, or discussions.

+Instead, please create a [GitHub Security Advisory](https://github.com/nanobrowser/nanobrowser/security/advisories/new) to report the vulnerability responsibly.
+This allows us to address the issue before it's publicly disclosed.

+We appreciate your help in keeping Nanobrowser and its users safe!

 ## 💬 Community